ChrisWDurand/technical_drawings/README.md

 This project provides a Docker-based environment for gathering internet images of mechanical engineering drawings (e.g., work stands, jigs and other production tools).
-Downloaded images are converted into PNG files ready for use in computer-vision training pipelines.
+The `download_drawings.py` script queries open sources such as NASA's image library and Wikimedia Commons.
+Files are converted to PNG, skeletonized and translated into simple graphs for experimentation with computer-vision and graph-learning models.
 A [CVAT](https://github.com/opencv/cvat) service is included for annotating the collected data.
+The downloader bypasses system proxy settings, so a direct internet connection is required.

 ## Structure
-- `download_drawings.py` – script to download images and convert them to PNG.
+- `download_drawings.py` – search NASA and Wikimedia for images, convert to PNG, produce skeletons and graph representations.
 - `Dockerfile` – builds the image-collection container.
 - `docker-compose.yml` – runs the collector and a CVAT service sharing the same `data/` volume.
 - `requirements.txt` – Python dependencies for the collector script.

+The script stores outputs under `data/` with subfolders:
+- `raw/` – original downloads grouped by search term.
+- `png/` – converted PNG images.
+- `skeleton/` – skeletonized PNGs.
+- `graph/` – GraphML files derived from skeletons.
+- `metadata/` – JSON files describing the retrieved images and their licenses.

 ## Usage
 1. Build the collector container: